Working with resource-based IAM policies in Lambda - Amazon Lambda

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Using resource-based policies for Lambda
+Working with resource-based IAM policies in Lambda

 To view a function's resource-based policy